Achieving through change.

 We are continually expanding this network and if you have staff in areas where we do not presently have coverage, we will build capacity in those areas so as to ensure that all your staff have the option of face-to-face consultations.
 In addition, we also provide the option of phone and video sessions for staff and family members at home or overseas.

-We partner with empathetic therapists and allied health professionals who share our values and are dedicated to making meaningful impact in the lives of others.
+Our EAP services team partners with empathetic therapists and allied health professionals who share our values and are dedicated to making meaningful impact in the lives of others.
 If that sounds like you, we encourage you to get in touch.

 Meet Team Allos